 Feeding for rumen development and animal health

 Sponsored by Kent Nutrition Group

-Disease prevention is very critical to getting the most growth of calves.
-The presenter will review the importance of how it influences growth.
-Getting the best protocols and management in place is important to achieve the best performance.
+R.M.
+Thornsberry will discuss the need for proper nutrition to maximize rumen development in baby calves to 400 pounds.
+Rumen development is key to successful production throughout the animal’s life.
+Learn which feeds provide the greatest development and when to feed or not feed certain feeds.
+Rumen development is critical to animal health and disease prevention.
+Additionally, he will discuss the effects and importance of producing the healthiest calf with proper feeding, and review the importance of how it influences growth.
+Getting the best protocols and management for feeding in place is important to achieve the best performance.
 Come, listen and learn how to get the most from your calves.

 Feeding Management Strategies for Improving Profits and Cow Health (Presented in Spanish)